top of page

 CCP (anti-citrullinated peptide, a subset of ACPA, anti-citrullinated protein antibodies)

-CRP and ESR - These classic markers of inflammation are often completely normal in Sjogren's, even though Sjogren's is a systemic inflammatory disease.
+These classic markers of inflammation are often completely normal in Sjogren's, even though Sjogren's is a systemic inflammatory disease.
 Inflammation can be detected by other inflammatory markers in Sjogren's but these are not standard tests that are readily available in the clinic setting.

 Learn more here: